-2. God allows evil so that people who sin can continue living in mercy to repent, because God loves all and wants everyone to repent and be saved (1 Tim 2:4; 2 Pet 3:9).
+2. God allows evil so that people who sin can continue living by God’s mercy to have opportunity to repent, because God loves all and wants everyone to repent and be saved (1 Tim 2:4; 2 Pet 3:9).

 3. God gives free will and the ability for humanity to choose to flee sin and pursue holiness (Rom 6:15–19).

 4. God allows evil and that allows the greatest acts of good — repentance, mercy, compassion, forgiveness, comfort, and relief — that cannot exist otherwise (Luke 5:32; 6:20–49).